Prk315/CollabTool/README.md

-# purpose
+# Purpose
 This project is created for the course database and information systems, as seen in forlæsning 1 i am primarily using python combined with flask and postgresql.
 I have chosen to opt for using external templates for the calendar creation and such, since the frontend of this application isnt truly relevent to the course.

-# for my fellow students
+# For my fellow students

 flask --app backend.app run